RELIABLE SCOTTSDALE EMPLOYMENT TAX ATTORNEYS READY TO ASSIST YOU

 The Trust Fund Recovery Penalty (TFRP) is an IRS penalty issued when a person who is responsible for collecting and paying employment taxes willfully fails to do so.
 To assess a TFRP, the IRS must be able to prove that the individual was both the “responsible person” for withholding and paying the payroll taxes as well as that they “willfully” failed to collect and pay those taxes.

-Why Choose Kaczmarek & Jojola?
+Why Choose Kaczmarek & Jojola PLLC?

 Dealing with an outstanding tax issue adds to a business owner’s already busy schedule.
 Not only that, but it can also be a tremendously stressful experience, especially when the IRS threatens a federal tax lien on business assets or pursues personal liability through a Trust Fund Recovery Penalty.
-At Kaczmarek & Jojola, attorneys Derek Kaczmarek and David Jojola provide skillful, knowledgeable, and effective representation to businesses of all sizes.
-Attorneys Kaczmarek and Jojola both spent years working as IRS attorneys, where they handled thousands of cases.
-These experiences provide Kaczmarek & Jojola with an unrivaled knowledge of payroll tax law, setting the firm apart from other Arizona employment tax law firms.
+At Kaczmarek & Jojola PLLC, attorneys Derek Kaczmarek and David Jojola provide skillful, knowledgeable, and effective representation to businesses of all sizes.
+Attorneys Kaczmarek and Jojola both spent years working as IRS lawyers, where they handled thousands of cases.
+These experiences provide Kaczmarek & Jojola PLLC with an unrivaled knowledge of payroll tax law, setting the firm apart from other Arizona employment tax law firms.

-SPEAK WITH A DEDICATED SCOTTSDALE TAX EMPLOYMENT LAWYER TODAY
+SPEAK WITH A DEDICATED SCOTTSDALE EMPLOYMENT TAX LAWYER TODAY

 If your business has unresolved payroll tax issues, we can help provide peace of mind by confidently assessing the situation and helping you come up with an effective and manageable solution.
-In the event a case must proceed to trial, as veteran trial attorneys specializing in tax law, we can aggressively defend you or your business from whatever IRS collection efforts you are facing.
-Contact Kaczmarek & Jojola to schedule a consultation by calling or completing our online form.
+In the event a case must proceed to trial, as veteran trial lawyers specializing in tax law, we can aggressively defend you or your business from whatever IRS collection efforts you are facing.
+Contact Kaczmarek & Jojola PLLC to schedule a consultation by calling or completing our online form.